g0dEngineer/Cryptosynth/README.md

-# How is each Cryptosynth Aeon being from (A) is built?
+# How is each Cryptosynth Aeon being is built?
 https://www.facebook.com/Cryptosynth/posts/108859584636527

 1. An image of a completely fake, but realistic looking human is made using stylegan based GAN neural network